irbian/foundryvtt-D35E-lang-es-es/en/compendium/README.md

-Readonly files, generated with babele
+Readonly files, generated with babele from D35E version 0.93.1

-Current version: 0.93.1